 We are now open 7 days a week from 8:00 am - 5:00 pm

 * denotes estimates because there is no gauge data available

-The Beaverkill & Willowemoc Rivers - Both rivers are wadeable and have been fishing well.
+The Beaverkill & Willowemoc Rivers - Both rivers are at normal, lower summer levels, so be sure to check water temps on hot/sunny days.
 Isonychia, Cahills, Sulphurs, Midges, Olives, Stoneflies, and Caddis have been on the river lately, although rising fish can be sporadic and typically show up just before dark.
-Try using Beetles and Ants if you want to fish dries during the day.
+Try using Beetles and Flying Ants if you want to fish dries during the day.
 The faster water has been productive as well. *** The thermal refuge near Horton is now CLOSED ***

-The East Branch of the Delaware River - The river can be floated or waded at this level.
+The East Branch of the Delaware River - The river has some easy wading at this level, but fish can be spooky so long leaders and light tippets are often needed.
 Midges, Caddis, Sulphurs, Olives, Isonychia, and Cahills have all been hatching.
-Beetles and ants can be very effective on the Upper East Branch.
+Beetles and flying ants can be very effective on the Upper East Branch.

 The West Branch of the Delaware & Delaware River- The Main Stem cam be floated and has wading.
-The West Branch can be floated or waded at these flows.
+The West Branch can be waded or floated at these levels.
 Sulphurs are the most prevalent hatch on the WB, but you could also see Olives, Isonychia, Caddis, Midges, or Cahills.
 Water temps can be an issue on the lower Main Stem.

 Stop by or visit The Beaverkill Angler Online Store to gear up for your next trip!